CE Home > About Evidence-based

 Alfaro-LeFevre R. Critical Thinking, Clinical Reasoning, and Clinical Judgment: A Practical Approach.
 5th ed.
 St. Louis, MO: Elsevier-Saunders; 2013.

-Is all evidence created equal?
-University of Illinois at Chicago University Library Web site. http://www.uic.edu/depts/lib/lhsp/resources/levels.shtml.
+What is evidence based medicine?
+University of Illinois at Chicago University Library Web site. http://researchguides.uic.edu/ebm.
 Updated March 7, 2008.
-Accessed May 27, 2014.
+Accessed November 11, 2015.

 Melnyk BM, Fineout-Overholt E. Evidence-Based Practice in Nursing & Healthcare.
 A Guide to Best Practice.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2005.

 Newhouse RP, Dearholt SL, Poe SS, Pugh LC, White KM.
 Johns Hopkins Nursing Evidence-Based Practice Model and Guidelines.
 Indianapolis, IN: Sigma Theta Tau International; 2007.